 The National Commission for Protection of Child Rights comprises of the following members:

 - A chairperson who is an eminent personality and who has dedicated their life for child welfare and worked extensively for the same cause

 - Six members including two women and all of them must be persons of eminence, standing, integrity, experience and ability.
 All these must are appointed by the Central Govt and shall possess experience from fields mentioned hereunder:

 - Extermination of child labour or redressal for children in distress

 Functions and Powers

 - Analyse and review the protections rendered by law in force for the time being to safeguard rights of the children and thereby present recommendations for their efficacious implementation.
 The commission is also supposed to prepare a report describing the execution of the safeguards and submit it annually or in timely intervals to the Central Govt.

 - Make inquiries regarding infringement of rights of children and propose the holding of proceedings.

 - Examine the factors hindering the exercise of entitlements and rights of the children affected by communal violence, natural disaster, terrorism, riots, trafficking, torture and exploitation, domestic violence, pornography, HIV/AIDS and prostitution and propose necessary remedial measures.
-Further, inspect the matters pertinent to children in requirement of safeguard and special care including children in the conflict of law, children in distress, juveniles children without family and marginalised and children in disadvantaged and provide recommendations to redress their problems.
+Further, inspect the matters pertinent to children in requirement of safeguard and special care including children in conflict of law, children in distress, juveniles children without family and marginalised and children in disadvantage and provide recommendations to redress their problems.